B A R I S

 Goat's cheese.
 Soft and fresh, aged and stinky, we love them all.
 The ancient tradition of making cheese is such a humble and wonderful way of preserving the goodness of milk.
 All our cheeses are made with 100% goats milk.

-Almost a month ago we had the privilege to attend the SA National Dairy Championships in Cape Town.
-We were extremely honored to receive SA Champoin as well as Qualite status for our Vliedermaus cheese.
+On the 30th of March 2019 we had the privilege to attend the SA National Dairy Championships Qualité Dinner in Cape Town.
+We were extremely honored to receive SA Champoin status for our Vliedermaus.

-If you didn’t know…we established a tasting room on the farm in order to showcase or delicious artisan cheese.
-The deli-esque monger offers cheese tastings, platters, cheese and wine pairings, artisan cheese, coffee, wine, crepes and more.
+If you didn’t know…we established a tasting room on the farm in order to showcase or delicious cheese.
+The deli-esque monger offers cheese tastings, platters, cheese and wine pairings, a vatiety of cheese, coffee, wine, crepes and more.

 Gardening is of great importance at Baris, The lush green lawns and big trees have been established over the last three decades.
 Of late, there was an intense desire to expand the old vegetable patch into a spectacular formal edible garden.

-The summer of '17-'18 produced an overwhelming harvest of fruit and vegetables.
-At the Baris Monger you can find some of the preserved goodness like tomato chili chutney, jams, slow roasted cherry tomatoes and pesto.
+Despite the heat, the summer of '18-‘19 produced a significant harvest of fruit and vegetables.
+At Baris Monger you can find some of the preserved goodness like tomato chili chutney, gooseberry jam, slow roasted cherry tomatoes and much more.